-The prenup, aka the ante-nuptial contract is a contract signed between 2 people intending to get married.
-This contract sets out how the 2 individuals combine their assets upon getting married.
+The prenup, aka the ante-nuptial agreement is a contract between two people intending to get married.
+It sets out the manner with which the couple will combine their assets upon saying ‘I do’.
 The contract may also stipulate other conditions such as what happens upon the dissolution of marriage.

 When is a prenup necessary?